sletz/pd-faustgen/README.md

 ## Install

-Once the compilation finishes, you can install the external by running `make install` or `cmake . --install` from the build directory.
+Once the compilation finishes, you can install the external by running `make install` or `cmake --install .` from the build directory.
 By default, installation will go into the lib/pd/extra/faustgen2~ directory on Linux, and to just faustgen2~ on Mac and Windows, but this directory can be changed by setting the INSTALL_DIR variable at configuration time (`cmake .. -DINSTALL_DIR=some/path`).
-In any case, this directory is taken relative to cmake's CMAKE_INSTALL_PREFIX, which has an OS-specific default (e.g., on Linux it is /usr/local), but can be set with the `--prefix` option at installation time when running `cmake . --install`, see below.
+In any case, this directory is taken relative to cmake's CMAKE_INSTALL_PREFIX, which has an OS-specific default (e.g., on Linux it is /usr/local), but can be set with the `--prefix` option at installation time when running `cmake --install .`, see below.

 ### The TL;DR